attack68/rateslib/docs/source/i_whatsnew.rst

    * - Performance
      - :class:`~rateslib.splines.bsplev_single` introduced a short circuit based on the positivity and support property to greatly improve time needed to solve curves with splines.
+   * - Performance
+       :class:`~rateslib.curves.Curve` with splines are remapped to use float posix timestamps rather than datetimes for building splines.
+Operations with floats are much faster than their equivalents using timedeltas.

 1.0.0 (1st Feb 2024)